NebelDev/GigasetPhonebook/README.md

 ## Run

-After the installation process, move into the project directory and start the phonebook server.
+After the installation process, move into the project directory and start the phonebook server dialing in the console.
 ```
 node server.js
 ```

+## Stop
+In the console press **CTRL+C**.

 ## Populate phonebook